 Water filters are not the cheapest thing out there so sometimes they get used for too long with a replacement filter.

-Overall, I am impressed with how many people rate the Katadyn Vario very highly and how few seem to have issues with it.
+Overall, I am impressed with how many people rate thevery highly and how few seem to have issues with it.